dhrubadc/SIDM-GTF/docs/source/index.rst

-..
-GTF documentation master file, created by sphinx-quickstart on Sun Sep 20 01:18:34 2026.
+.. sidm-gtf documentation master file, created by sphinx-quickstart on Sun Sep 20 01:18:34 2026.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GTF's documentation!
+Welcome to the documentation for sidm-gtf package!
 ===============================

 .. toctree::